 The e-bike market is maturing faster in Europe due to the general cultural attitudes towards cycling; in Europe e-bikes are seen as an enabler of utility cycling, so retailers already used to catering to the utility market had no problem selling them.
 In English speaking countries, cycling is more commonly associated with sport.
 Electric assistance is anecdotally seen as “cheating” by staff working in traditional bicycle shops, and so there have been limited opportunities to see or purchase e-bikes.

 This is now changing, as New Zealand-based e-bike specialist retailers are setting up physical and online stores.
-For example, two physical stores opened in Christchurch just in the last year.
+For example, two physical stores opened in Christchurch just in 2015.
 In comparison to sport-oriented bicycle shops, e-bike retailers have no compunctions about electric assistance.

 Meeting national goals